 To know Truth and its truths takes work.
 Discriminating between them and doing what’s best may contradict more naïve notions of what’s correct or seem overburdening because, “why not take the easy route?”

 Thus, the brief of what Truth may very well be!
 Though Truth is tough to pin down, we might learn about its structure from those things consistent to all peoples and matter through time.
-In the near future, I aim to provide you in-depth explorations of what I and others have found to be Truth.

 You have lived a life.
 You have experienced hardship and joy, overcoming both to arrive here, now.
 What have you learned in that time?
 What is true for you?
 Consistent, applicable, evident?